mylifebyai/mlbai/docs/LANDING-PAGE-BRIEF.md

       - `Food plan` – “3 of 4 meals”.
       - `Energy & mood` – “Steady ↑”.
 - Stacked vertically on mobile (text/cards first, then Life OS card).

 ---

+### 4.8 Documented Change & Community (Current v1 Additions)

+These sections are already implemented in the current Next.js page to strengthen proof and social trust.

+**Documented change in real time**
+- Appears after “What is My Life, By AI?”
+- Short intro paragraph plus a stat strip with cards such as:
+  - `70+ lbs` – weight lost while filming the documentary.
+  - `8×` – increase in job callbacks using Arthur’s prompts.
+  - `167K+` – views on the main weight-loss tutorial.
+  - `24/7` – accountability without judgment.

+**How the system works**
+- Appears after “Who this is for”.
+- Three small cards labeled:
+  - `Story` – real-time docu-style episodes.
+  - `Science` – simple explanations of brain/body patterns.
+  - `System` – copy-paste prompts and protocols.

+**What the community says**
+- Appears near the bottom, before “Stay connected”.
+- Left: heading, short paragraph, and 2–3 key viewer quotes.
+- Right: card summarising why people trust the project (public failures, no paywalled prompts, real results like lower A1C, better jobs, etc.).

+---